markopuza/old-goatleaps/_posts/art/2018-03-09-circle-of-life.md

 This is an old idea digitalised as part of learning to use the JavaScript [d3](https://d3js.org) library.

-_(Safari sometimes needs a few refreshes do display the contents correctly)_
+_(Safari sometimes needs a few refreshes to display the contents correctly.)_

 <div style="margin:auto;">
 <iframe width="100%" height="600px" src="/assets/circle_of_life.html" scrolling="no"></iframe>